Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 • AmeriCorps VISTA

 This award isn't technically loan forgiveness.
-Instead, it's an award grant that can be used towards repaying an education loan or for future academic expenses.
+Instead, it's an award grant that could be used to repay an education loan or for future academic expenses.

 Student Loan Forgiveness for Total and Permanent Disability

-If you have a permanent disability that severely limits your ability to work, you could be eligible for a total and permanent disability (TPD) discharge.
+If you have a permanent disability that severely limits your ability to work, you could be eligible for a total and permanent disability (TPD) discharge (loan forgiveness).
 Physical and mental disabilities both qualify.
 To prove that you meet the requirements for a TPD discharge, you must provide documentation from one of three sources:

-Once you receive a TPD discharge, you don’t need to continue repaying William D. Ford Federal Direct Loan Program loans, Federal Family Education Loan (FFEL) Program loans, and Federal Perkins Loans.
+Once you receive a TPD discharge, you don’t need to continue repaying William D. Ford Federal Direct Loan Program loans, Federal Family Education Loan (FFEL) Program loans, or Federal Perkins Loans.

 There is a three-year post-discharge monitoring period for TPD discharges through SSA documents or a medical professional’s certification.
 The monitoring period isn’t required for TPD discharges based on documentation from the VA.